“Women’s Health Care: Do You Know What’s at Stake” event focuses on evolving women’s health issues

-Advocates, clinicians, community organization representatives and an economist gathered with the public at the University Conference Center in Hershey to assess the situation and address what’s at stake.
+More than 65 advocates, clinicians, community organization representatives, members of the public and an economist gathered at University Conference Center in Hershey to assess the situation and address what's at stake.

-“We know there is a great deal of misinformation, politics and lack of advocacy happening on some really important issues,” said Dr. Cynthia Chuang, chief of the Division of General Internal Medicine at Penn State Health Milton S. Hershey Medical Center, and moderator of the discussion.
-“As an institution, we need to be educating the community about healthcare issues and health policy.”
+“We know there is a great deal of misinformation, politics and lack of advocacy happening on some really important issues,” said Cynthia Chuang, MD, MSc, chief of the Division of General Internal Medicine at Penn State Health Milton S. Hershey Medical Center, co-director of the Penn State Health Center for Women’s Health Research and moderator of the discussion.
+“As an institution, we need to be educating the community about health care issues and health policy.”

 “Having health insurance is important,” he said.
 “The Affordable Care Act has significantly improved access to healthcare.”

 Carol Weisman, PhD, Distinguished Professor of Public Health Sciences and Obstetrics and Gynecology, said new rules issued by the Trump administration that allow more employers or insurers to opt out of contraceptive coverage for religious or moral reasons creates a climate of uncertainty for women and the community clinics and organizations that serve them.

 “In a time when 45 percent of all pregnancies are unintended, for example, coverage for contraception not only helps curb abortion rates, but it also keeps the economic security of women and their families intact,” she said.

 Jennifer McCall-Hosenfeld, MD, MSc, co-director of the Center for Women’s Health Research, said access to preventative health care services not only helps people lead healthier lives, but also reduces costs for healthcare systems by preventing more expensive acute care visits for serious issues.